jupito/dwilib/README.rst

 This software is being developed as part of a research project at the `Magnetic Resonance Imaging Research Center <http://mrc.utu.fi/>`_, Turku, Finland.

 Note: This is very much under construction.
-The program code is written on demand basis, for custom needs at in-house projects.
+The program code is being written on demand basis, for custom needs at in-house projects.
+It has grown organically at the same time as the programmer has been studying the subject and learning the tools.
+So the code is quite messy in many places.

 Features